 2) Administrative and financial stress

-This is the quieter kind: the ongoing worry about bills, coverage, surprise costs, pharmacy prices, paperwork, and care coordination.
-This category doesn’t resolve with breathing exercises because it’s not primarily emotional-it’s structural.
+This is the quieter kind: ongoing worry about bills, coverage, surprise costs, pharmacy prices, paperwork, and care coordination.
+This category doesn't resolve with breathing exercises because it's not primarily emotional—it's structural.

 If your benefits experience produces ongoing uncertainty, employees can be doing everything "right" and still feel stuck in a low-grade fight-or-flight response.